maximilian-kruse/SPIN/docs/usage/tutorial.md

   7   8    9.101899e+00    4.011912e+00    5.089987e+00   -2.642558e-07   6.848649e-03   1.000000e+00   4.612421e-04
 Termination reason: Norm of the gradient less than tolerance
 ```

+This returns a [`SolverResult`][spin.hippylib.optimization.SolverResult] object, containing the optimal
+parameter value $b^*$, the corresponding solution of the forward and adjoint MFPT PDEs, and additional
+metadata of the optimization run.

 ## Low-Rank Hessian Approximation